daudix/daudix/README.md

+> **Note**
+> All my personal repositories has been moved to [Codeberg](https://codeberg.org/daudix-UFO), all future work will continue there.
+I will continue using GitHub, but not for personal projects

 <p align="center"> Hello there stranger! welcome to my github profile, I still need to find time to write something here :3</p>

 <p align="center">